 Here are a few I’ve found and my guide to not going off the rails.
 Because I have.
 Many times.

-#1- Know Where To Shop
+1- Know Where To Shop

-#2- Don’t Buy Everything
+2- Don’t Buy Everything

 I speak from experience.
 After-holiday shopping can turn into a sort of feeding frenzy.
 There is so much to choose from at such low prices and the aisles are packed with bargain hunters.
-In the past I’ve swept through each aisle grabbing up everything that looked cute in giddy abandon.
+In the past, I’ve swept through each aisle grabbing up everything that looked cute in giddy abandon.
 But the next time that holiday came around, I pulled all the stuff back out and wondered where in the world I would put it all.
 And BTW, why did I think I needed 10 tablecloths?
 I mean, I only have two tables for crying out loud!

-I’ve learned to dial it back a bit and choose items that A- I love, B- I would have bought even if they were full price, and C- I could visualize a place for them in my home.
+I’ve learned to dial it back a bit and choose items that 1A- I love, 2B- I would have bought even if they were full price, and 3– I could visualize a place for them in my home.

 3- Buy Things That Will Make A Big Impact

 4- Don’t Overlook Opportunities To Get Something That’s Useful Now

-There are a few rare cases when you can snag something for a wicked good price that doesn’t go into storage, but gets used right away.
+There are a few rare cases when you can snag something for a wicked good price that doesn’t go into storage but gets used right away.

-#5- Store Stuff Well
+5- Store Stuff Well

-Now that you’ve made an awesome haul of great after-holiday bargains, store it well to avoid A- Forgetting that you even have it, B- Misplacing it or C- Pulling it out to find it damaged.
+Now that you’ve made an awesome haul of great after-holiday bargains, store it well to avoid 1– Forgetting that you even have it, 2– Misplacing it or 3– Pulling it out to find it damaged.